HartsyAI/SwarmUI-MagicPromptExtension/README.md

 ![Image description](./Images/Screenshots/rewritten.PNG)
 4. If you like the prompt, click send to prompt button and it will yeet it to the Generate tab and fill in your prompt box.
 ![Image description](./Images/Screenshots/generate.PNG)
+5. If you do not like it enter a new prompt or click the regenerate button to get a new version of your original prompt.
+6. Profit.

 ## Troubleshooting
 -----------------

-If you encounter any issues check the common solutions before you open an issue on GitHub.
+If you encounter any issues check these common solutions before you open an issue on GitHub.

 * Check the logs for any error messages or warnings.
 * Ensure that the extension is properly installed and configured.
 Did you add your API URL to the config.json file?
-* If you are using any LLM service other than Jan AI, I cannot guarantee that it will work.
+* If you are using any LLM service other than Ollama, I cannot guarantee that it will work.
 You may need to modify the code to work with your service.
+Feel free to enter a feature request to add support for your service.
-* Ask in the SwarmUI Discord server for help.
+* Ask me in the SwarmUI Discord server for help by creating a new post in [#help-fourm](https://discord.com/channels/1243166023859961988/1255990493830057995/1255990493830057995).
 That is one of the places I live.
 * If you still have issues, open an issue on GitHub or join my [Dev Discord Server](https://discord.com/invite/5m4Wyu52Ek)

 ## Changelog
 ------------

 * Version 0.1: Initial release
+* Version 0.2: Added support for Ollama LLM API and removed Jan support
+* Version 0.2.1: Fixed a bug where the extension would not work if the prompt was empty
+* Version 0.2.2: Small bug fixes
+* Version 0.3: Added a select menu to choose which model to use
+* Version 0.4: Added a regenerate button if you did not like the rewritten prompt
+* Version 0.5: changed the Instructions to be betterer
+* Version 0.6: Changed the main tab to be Hartsy.AI (Branding is everything)
+* Version 0.7: Updated the readme to be more informative
+* Version 1.0: Initial public release

 ## License
 ----------